epixjava/op1REpackerGUI/README.md

-To enable a mod, first unpack the firmware, select the mods you want then click "Modify" op1REpacker will let you know when the mods have been applied.
-Rememeber to repack and upload the firmware when complete!
+To enable a mod, first unpack the firmware, select the mods you want

+then click "Modify" op1REpackerGUI will let you know when the mods have been applied.

+If you want to apply a theme do this after the modification step.

+Rememeber to repack and upload the REpacked firmware to the device  when complete!

 More modifications will be added later....